Socratea exorrhiza: Epiphytes

 Many different species of epiphyte have been found to grow on S. exorrhiza.
 A study of 118 individual trees in Panama found 66 species from 15 families on them.
 Bryophytes covered up to 30% of the stems, and the relative coverage increased as the stem diameter increased.
 Around half of the trees studied had vascular epiphytes growing on them.
 Up to 85 individuals from 12 different species were found on one palm, and another tree was colonised by a total of 16 different species.
 The most common epiphytes were three species of fern, Ananthacorus angustifolius, Elaphoglossum sporadolepis and Dicranoglossum panamense, altogether accounting for 30% of all the individuals recorded.
 Other common species, representing more than 5% of the individuals found, included Scaphyglottis longicaulis (Orchidaceae), Philodendron schottianum (Araceae) and Guzmania subcorymbosa (Bromeliaceae).
 Almost half of the species recorded were rare, however, with only between 1 and 3 individuals being recorded on all of the palms.
 A clear vertical distribution was found between different species: some grew in the understory, other in the midstory and others in the canopy.
 Trees with epiphytes were found to be significantly larger than those without.
 This suggests that the palms must reach a certain age before they are colonised; for example, it is estimated that palms must be 20 years old before they are colonised by vascular epiphytes.

 Leaf morphology

 Leaves of S. exorrhiza that grow in the sun are thicker, have more trichomes and more stomata than those that grow in the shade.
+Among the younger trees the leaflets are all arranged along a single plane, as with Howea, but in older individuals the leaflets are scattered among many planes as in the queen palm.